 Previously, retailers needed to set up their own local inventory feeds to run local inventory ads.
 Fortunately, Google has launched a new program to partner with point-of-sale (POS) and inventory data providers.
 Now, retailers can directly connect their data providers to Google and rest assured that the sales and inventory data need for inventory ads is being reported.

-A new feature is coming to AdWords for Shopping advertisers: access to the pricing information of competitors.
+A new feature is coming to Google Ads (AdWords) for Shopping advertisers: access to the pricing information of competitors.
 Essentially, Shopping advertisers can see what their competitors are charging for the same products and use this information to improve their bids.

 So, if you’re a Shopping advertiser that sells sneakers and you notice that you’re charging less than your competitors, you can increase your Shopping bid on sneakers because you know your great price will attract buyers.